Writing a resume for your first job and submitting an application with no experience can be a scary prospect.

 One approach to highlight this background is to describe your relevant coursework first, like this:

-Expand your education section by mentioning any student committees you were part of, and any scholarships, awards, or honors you were awarded.
-Additionally, include your GPA on your resume (if it’s over 3.5) to further emphasize your work ethic and potential.
+Expand your education section by mentioning any student committees you were part of, and any scholarships, awards, or honors you were awarded, like being on the dean’s list.

 These details are helpful for recruiters and hiring managers, and give them another way to assess your resume other than work experience.

 Here’s an example of a smaller resume education section taken from a resume for a student with no work experience:

 B.S. in Electrical Engineering (Graduated 2010)